webbertakken/takken.io/posts/choosing-the-right-stack.md

 Decide what level of control is needed over the structure of the data, whether other systems may need to use the same data, and who should have ownership.
 It may also be helpful to consider who will be interacting with the data and how to comply with data privacy laws.

 For Takken.io the posts will be written by myself.
-My readers and reviewers should be able to comment or fix typographic mistakes directly.
+Readers and reviewers should be able to comment or fix typographic mistakes directly.
 Feedback or comments should be possible in some kind of comment section, or at least a thumbs up or down with an input field.

 The posts can be stored as markdown.
 As the code of Takken.io is publicly available, readers will be able to place comments and suggest changes to the blog posts directly on GitHub.